How much does it cost? This cost me less than £1.50 per person.

-Mexican food has this amazing quality of being undeniably bold while still tasting light, fresh and summery, not to mention a great level of zing without burning vindaloo-style.
+Mexican food has this amazing ability to be undeniably bold while still tasting light, fresh and summery, not to mention a great level of zingy heat without burning, vindaloo-style.
 That’s why it’s one of my favourites to cook – and eat!

 So, this is how I did it…

 1. Make your own spiced tomato paste (it’s super easy) by mixing together tomato purée, paprika, cumin, cinnamon, dried garlic and chilli flakes with a tiny dash of water.
 Make it as hot or as mild as you like! 🌶️

 2. Slice in several small cuts along the top of the chicken breast so the seasoning can really sink in, coat with the paste and cook in the oven on 200°C for around 25 minutes, until thoroughly cooked.

 3. Cook the rice according to packet instructions.

 4. Add the sliced onion and peppers to a hot frying pan along with a few spices and sizzle away for 5-10 minutes, until they soften a little.